ipugh-xm/xm-labs-steps-slack-slash-command/README.md

 # Installation

 ## Slack Setup
-Requires a custom slack [app]{https://api.slack.com}.
+Requires a custom slack [app](https://api.slack.com).
 Within a slash command in the app, set the Request URL as the initiation URL from xMatters.

 ## xMatters Setup
-1. Download the [SlackSlashSteps.zip](SlackSlashSteps.zip) file onto your local computer
+1. Download the [SlackSlashCommandSteps.zip](SlackSlashCommandSteps.zip) file onto your local computer
 2. Navigate to the Developer tab of your xMatters instance
 3. Click Import, and select the zip file you just downloaded